ericbutler555/eb-grid/README.md

       <div class="col lap-1-5"> ... </div>
     </div>

-You can also combine this with the `.rtl` class to make equal height columns that order from right to left.
+You can also combine this with the `.rtl` class to make equal height columns that order from right to left:

     <div class="ro lap-eq-height lap-rtl"> ... </div>